Sushmita1205/Product_Category_prediction/README.md

 Welcome to this repository!

-**The objective of this project is to build a model to predict the category using description.**
+**The objective of this project is to build a model to predict the product category using description.**